EducationalTestingService/rsmtool/doc/usage_rsmsummarize.rst

 ``rsmsummarize`` - Compare multiple scoring models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 RSMTool provides the ``rsmsummarize`` command-line utility to compare multiple models and to generate a comparison report.
-Unlike ``rsmcompare`` which creates a detailed comparison between the two models, ``rsmsummarize`` can be used to create a more general overview of multiple models.
+Unlike ``rsmcompare`` which creates a detailed comparison report between the two models, ``rsmsummarize`` can be used to create a more general overview of multiple models.

 ``rsmsummarize`` can be used to compare: